tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 protocol negotiation, and policy enforcement to maintain security and interoperability throughout the migration.

-# ## Transition Logic Overview

-The migration to post-quantum authentication will occur gradually as relying parties and authenticated parties update their systems to support PQC algorithms.
-Because cryptographically relevant quantum computers (CRQCs) may be deployed without public disclosure, relying on traditional algorithms will become increasingly risky over time.
-Post-quantum security is achieved only when relying parties stop accepting traditional-only authentication.
-At that point, authenticated parties can also stop issuing or presenting traditional-only certificates.

 ## Transition Logic Overview

 The migration to post-quantum authentication will occur in phases as